julelang/manual/src/concurrency/channels.md

 Calling `close` on a channel that is already closed does not result in a panic.
 However, attempting to close a `nil` channel will result in a panic.

-As explained in the [Concurrency Model](/concurrency/concurrency-model) section, when all sender coroutines that send data to a channel finish their work, they must close the channel.
-This ensures that the receiver coroutines operate correctly.
+As explained in the [Concurrency Model](/concurrency/concurrency-model) section, when all sender threads that send data to a channel finish their work, they must close the channel.
+This ensures that the receiver threads operate correctly.
 Closing the channel sends a signal to the receivers and wakes up those that are sleeping.
 Otherwise, they may remain asleep forever.

 ### Receiving Data with Status